microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 `"elevate": false` will do nothing.
 If the window is already elevated, then the profile won't open an un-elevated window.

-If the user tries to open an `"elevated": true` profile in a window that's already elevated, then a new tab/split will open in the existing window, rather than spawning an additional elevated window.
+If the user tries to open an `"elevate": true` profile in a window that's already elevated, then a new tab/split will open in the existing window, rather than spawning an additional elevated window.